ctphoenix/Python-Course-Material/chapter5.md

 In this homework, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

 *** =instructions
--  We are now ready to fit the wine data to our KNN classifier.
+-  We are now ready to fit the wine data to our kNN classifier.
 Create a function `accuracy(predictions, outcomes)` that takes two lists of the same size, and returns percent of elements that are equal for the two lists.
 -  Use `accuracy` to compare the percentage of similar elements in `x=np.array([1,2,3])` and `y=np.array([1,2,4])`.
 -  Print your answer.